alexose/alexose.com/README.md

 # alexose.com

-This is my personal site, built entirely off GitHub Pages.

-It's designed around my known shortcomings around writing documentation.
+This is my personal site!
+It uses GitHub Pages, and is designed around my known shortcomings around writing documentation.

 Briefly, I don't like going back and documenting old projects, because they never seem "finished" and therefore don't warrant a bunch of extra effort to document.
 My most effective writing usually happens before I start on a project, as I describe (to myself) what it's _going_ to do.
 Then, when I call it quits, I generally go back and adjust the early predictions to match the actual result.

 GitHub seems to be a natural fit for this.
-My projects seem to be increasingly "code-like", even if they're not strictly code.
-Perhaps the mental model I use for programming has imprinted itself on my other hobbies.
+My projects seem to be increasingly "code-like", even if they're not strictly code (Perhaps the mental model I use for programming has imprinted itself on my other hobbies).
 I think of almost everything I do in terms of commits and branches.
 In other words, I try to use version control for everything these
 days: From the written word, to 3D models, to code, to tabular data, to drawings.